 Relationships are one of the most important parts of our lives and help determine our happiness, health, well-being, longevity and resilience in life.
 A great relationship can be healing.
 A difficult relationship can cause high levels of stress, frustration and overwhelm–even hopelessness.
 We seem to choose partners that are similar to use in some ways, yet different in other ways, and those differences can be sources of irritation.
 It can make a big difference to get some outside support in identifying those differences with greater clarity, developing strategies to minimize the irritations they can cause, and practice dealing with those differences smoothly so they don’t wreak havoc or cause resentment.

 Here at Austin Professional Counseling, we specialize in the latest science-based approaches to relationship health and counseling.
-Through the direction of national couples therapy educator John Howard, we incorporate the latest neuroscience, attachment theory, change research and related disciplines including couples therapy models like Gottman Model Couples Therapy, PACT (Dr. Stan Tatkin), and Sue Johnson’s EFT (Emotion-Focused Therapy for Couples).
+Through the direction of nationally-known couples therapy educator John Howard, we incorporate the latest neuroscience, attachment theory, change research and related disciplines including couples therapy models like Gottman Model Couples Therapy, PACT (Dr. Stan Tatkin), and Sue Johnson’s EFT (Emotion-Focused Therapy for Couples).
 We know that a great couples therapist must be neutral between two sides, be able to empathize with multiple perspectives, and help you reach a common goal of harmony, fun, ease and happiness.